-The Association of Superannuation Funds of Australia (ASFA), the peak superannuation industry body, represents the superannuation industry and indirectly all Australians with superannuation accounts, have made a submission to government as follows:
+The Association of Superannuation Funds of Australia (ASFA), the peak superannuation industry body, which represents the superannuation industry and indirectly all Australians with superannuation accounts, recently made a submission to government as follows:

 “If there were to be a cap on superannuation individual entitlements attracting tax concessions, then ASFA considers the figure should be in the order of $2.5 million and be indexed to average weekly ordinary time earnings (AWOTE) to reflect future increases in community and retirement living standards” (page 7 of ASFA’s Pre-Budget Submission for the 2013/2014 year).

-I realise that ASFA are trying to mitigate the rumoured $1 million cap, but in both cases – $1 million or $2.5 million – there appears to be no understanding by the super experts: the people looking after our super benefits, that they know how super works in the real world.
-Where do they come up with these figures, does it exclude the tax-free component and what if the pension account balance is intended to look after a couple (or even a family, with children staying at home longer)?
-And why is ASFA creating anxiety and uncertainty for the fund members it is supposed to be looking out for?
+I appreciate that ASFA were trying to mitigate the rumoured $1 million cap, but in both cases – $1 million or $2.5 million – there appears to be no understanding by the super experts: the people looking after our super benefits, that they know how super works in the real world.
+Where do they come up with these figures?
+Does it exclude the tax-free component?
+What if the pension account balance is intended to look after a couple (or even a family, with children staying at home longer)?
+And why was ASFA creating anxiety and uncertainty for the fund members it is supposed to be looking out for?

 How does tax-free super for over-60s work?

-If you’re aged 60 and retired, you can receive your superannuation benefits tax-free — as a lump sum, or as a superannuation pension.
+If you’re aged 60 or over, and you satisfy a condition of release (such as retirement, or starting a transition-to-retirement pension), you can receive your superannuation benefits tax-free — as a lump sum, or as a superannuation pension.
 A pension is also known as an income stream (regular payments over a period of time).
 You can enjoy a tax-free income in retirement assuming you have sufficient super savings to deliver you that regular income in retirement.

 Note: Tax-free super has always been a feature of Australia’s retirement system but, before July 2007, you usually had to hire advisers and get involved in creative gymnastics to make it happen — not unlike what you still have to do to secure tax-free income when you retire before the age of 60.
 And before July 2007, how much super you could receive at concessional rates was limited.